-Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's directors and executive officers, and persons who own more than 10 percent of the Company's Common Stock, to report their initial ownership of the Common Stock and any subsequent changes in ownership (Forms 3, 4 and 5) of the Common Stock with the SEC and the Nasdaq Global Market and to furnish the Company with a copy of each such report.
+Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's directors and executive officers, and persons who own more than 10% of the Company's common stock, to report their initial ownership of the common stock and any subsequent changes in ownership (Forms 3, 4 and 5) of the common stock with the SEC and NASDAQ and to furnish the Company with a copy of each such report.

-To the Company's knowledge, based solely on the Company's review of the copies of such reports received by the Company and on written representations by certain reporting persons that no other reports were required during and with respect to fiscal 2007, all Section 16(a) filing requirements applicable to its executive officers, directors and more than 10 percent stockholders were satisfied on a timely basis, except for one transaction related to the exercise of incentive stock options by Mr. Ryan and two transactions involving the exercise of non qualified stock options by Mr. Lackey and Mr. Hugh Bradley, who has subsequently retired from the Board of Directors.
-These transactions were not reported timely due to an administrative error by the Company.
+To the Company's knowledge, based solely on the Company's review of the copies of such reports received by the Company and on written representations by certain reporting persons that no other reports were required during and with respect to fiscal 2008, all Section 16(a) filing requirements applicable to its executive officers and directors, and 10% stockholders were complied with.